Last updated on October 31, 2025

 To be crystal clear, we’re not talking about the rarity rare, indicated on modern Magic cards by a gold set symbol on the right side of the type bar.
 This is about scarce Magic cards, cards as prestigious as they are hard to find and boast the highest prices.
 These are typically very old cards because age tends to correlate with scarcity, especially with the Reserved List hanging around.

 As for how you can tell… well, you need to do some research.
 If you dug a dusty box of old Magic cards from the recesses of your dad’s attic, it’s probably worth rifling through them.
-If you’re dedicated to scouting out rare cards, learning what’s on the Reserved List is a great start; because the RL prevents WotC from printing new versions of those cards, it creates artificial scarcity that keeps them rare.
+If you’re dedicated to scouting out rare cards, a great start is to learn what’s on the Reserved List; because the RL prevents WotC from printing new versions of those cards.
+The Reserved List creates artificial scarcity that keeps them rare.

 Serialized cards are an modern-day version of chase rares.
 Thanks to the handy serialized stamps it’s super easy to tell if you grabbed one of these ultra-rare chase rares from sets like March of the Machine, Ravnica Remastered, and The Brothers’ War.
 The value of serialized cards can vary wildly, but their rarity can’t be disputed.

-I’m broadly lumping all serialized cards into this category.
-You can find serialized cards in the following sets:
+I broadly lump all serialized cards into this category.
+Expect one serialized card per set as a headliner.
+These kicked off 2025 with Innistrad Remastered‘s Edgar Markov.
+Outside of those headliners, you can find serialized cards in the following sets:

-As for opening these serialized cards, you can only get them in Collector Boosters of the appropriate MTG set.
-LTR takes things a step further with special serialized poster cards only found in LotR Special Edition Collector Boosters, part of a special release at the end of 2023.
+As for opening these serialized cards, you can only get them in collector boosters of the appropriate MTG set.
+LTR takes things a step further with special serialized poster cards only found in LotR Special Edition collector boosters, part of a special release from the end of 2023.

 The value of serialized cards varies greatly but they’re all collectors’ items and worth quite a bit more than the base version.
-For example, looking at TCGplayer market prices for The Brothers’ War, Jalum Tome, Runechanter's Pike, and Perilous Vault are the cheapest serialized cards at around $60.
-The most valuable BRO serialized card?
-Altar of Dementia with a market value of $359.
+If you were lucky enough to pull one, check its market price at TCGplayer as virtually all of The Brothers’ War retro artifacts are worth at least $350 including Jalum Tome, Perilous Vault, and Altar of Dementia.

-The other cards are scattered pretty evenly throughout that price range.
-The most valuable serialized card on TCGplayer is the elven Sol Ring from LTR at a staggering $4,000.
+The most valuable serialized card according to TCGplayer is the Cavern of Souls / Paths of the Dead from LTR at a staggering $3,975.
 Which is somehow still chump change next to some other entries.

-For the same reasons as the dual lands, Mox Ruby and Mox Jet seem to be the most expensive of the Moxes.
+For the same reasons as the original dual lands, Mox Sapphire, Mox Emerald and Mox Jet wind up as the most expensive of the Moxes.
 Getting free mana the same turn you can also drop a land is nothing to sneeze at, no matter the color.

-Looking through a Vintage lens, though, red and black have been the most valued.
-That’s why these tend to be in the $4,000 to $5,000 neighborhood.
-It’s closer to $1,750 if you don’t need it to be tournament-legal, though.
+Look through a Vintage lens, blue and black have a ton of value.
+That’s why these tend to be in the $3,000 neighborhood.
+It’s closer to $500-700 if you don’t need it to be tournament-legal, though.

-I’m rolling Volcanic Island and Underground Sea into one spot because they’re on about the same level of rarity and demand.
-Tapping for a red/blue and blue/black respectively, I guess Grixis is the best.
-Or that playing Esper/Sultai/Jeskai/Temur would be just as easy.
-Either way, tapping for one of two colors without some sort of penalty or cost is awesome.
+I roll Volcanic Island and Underground Sea into one spot because they’re on about the same level of rarity and demand.
+Tapping for a red/blue and blue/black respectively, you can guess how Grixis is the best color combination.
+Or to make Esper/Sultai/Jeskai/Temur just as easy.
+Either way, when you tap for one of two colors without a penalty or cost is awesome.

 Ancestral Recall